NikethML/BackordersEnsemblelearning-/README.md

 # BackordersEnsemblelearning-
-A project depicting the use of Backorders done thorough ensemble learning
+A project depicting the use of Backorders(whether the project will go to backorders or not) done thorough ensemble learning